Apollo Crews: Titus Worldwide (2017–2019)

 As part of the Superstar Shake-up, Crews was moved to the Raw brand.
 Shortly thereafter, a storyline began with Titus O'Neil offering Crews his managerial services.
-After becoming affiliated with "The Titus Brand", Crews started displaying attitude and cockiness.
-On the May 22 episode of Raw, Kalisto confronted Crews about his alliance with The Titus Brand, resulting in a match between the two, which Crews lost.
-At Extreme Rules, Crews was defeated by Kalisto.
-During that period, Akira Tozawa joined the Titus Brand, turning it into "Titus Worldwide".
-Crews would then enter a short feud with Elias, where Crews lost to Elias at No Mercy, the following night on Raw and October 9 episode of Raw.
+After becoming affiliated with the "Titus Brand", he started showing signs of a heel turn by displaying attitude and cockiness.
+On June 4, at Extreme Rules, Crews lost to Kalisto.
+During that period, Akira Tozawa joined the Titus Brand, which then became "Titus Worldwide" and turned O'Neil face.
+Crews lost to Elias on September 24 at No Mercy, and twice more on Raw.
 During this time, Dana Brooke joined Titus Worldwide as their manager, and Tozawa quietly left the faction.

 On the January 8, 2018 and January 15 episodes of Raw, Crews and O'Neil defeated Raw Tag Team Champions Cesaro and Sheamus in upset victories.
-At Royal Rumble, Crews entered the Royal Rumble as the thirteenth entrant, being eliminated by Cesaro.
+At Royal Rumble on January 28, Crews entered the Royal Rumble at number 13, but was eliminated by Cesaro.
 On February 19, his ring name was shortened to simply "Apollo".
-At Elimination Chamber on February 25, Apollo and O'Neil failed to capture the titles, and were again unsuccessful in a rematch the following night on Raw.
-At WrestleMania 34, Apollo competed in the André the Giant Memorial Battle Royal, in which he was unsuccessful.
+Apollo and O'Neil failed to win the titles at Elimination Chamber on February 25 and the next night on Raw.
 On the April 16 episode of Raw, his ring name was reverted to Apollo Crews.
-On April 27 at the Greatest Royal Rumble, Crews entered the Royal Rumble match at number 33, eliminating Chad Gable before eliminated by Randy Orton.
-On the September 3 episode of Raw, Dana Brooke parted ways with Titus Worldwide after mid-match coaching backfired, causing Brooke to lose her match.
+On the September 3 episode of Raw, Brooke parted ways with Titus Worldwide after mid-match coaching backfired, causing Brooke to lose her match.

-On the October 15 episode of Raw, Crews returned as a singles competitor when he interrupted Elias during his performance, thus disbanding Titus Worldwide.
+On the October 15 episode of Raw, Crews returned as a singles competitor when he interrupted Elias during his performance, disbanding Titus Worldwide.
 The following week, he lost to Elias.
 On the December 31 episode of Raw, Crews won a battle royal by eliminating eight wrestlers to become the number one contender for the Intercontinental Championship against Dean Ambrose.
 That same night, he was defeated by Ambrose.
-On January 27, 2019, at the Royal Rumble, Crews competed in the Royal Rumble match, where he was eliminated by Baron Corbin.
-At WrestleMania 35, Crews competed in the André the Giant Memorial Battle Royal, but was eliminated by Andrade.
+On January 27, 2019, at Royal Rumble, Crews entered the Royal Rumble match at number 20, but was eliminated by Baron Corbin.
+As part of the Superstar Shake-up, Crews was drafted back to the SmackDown brand.
+At SummerSlam on August 11, Crews lost to Buddy Murphy by disqualification after interference from Erick Rowan.
+In August, Crews competed in the King of the Ring tournament, but lost to Andrade in the first round.